1EdTech/lets-build-an-extended-transcript/tutorial-1/index.md

 <tr><td><img src="images/9.png" width="576" height="360" /></td></tr>
 </table>

-### <a name=""></a> Multiple parents
+### <a name="multiple-parents"></a> Specifying multiple parents

 The final enhancement we want to make will demonstrate the flexibility of associations.

 Let's say that the "Harnessing Planetary Rotational Energy" competency is taught in PHY652.
-I.e., this competency will have two parents.
+Since it is already the child of the "Alternative Energy" competency, this competency will have two parents.

 Let's update the definition of the course to achieve this: